BenValcour/newclassroom-takehome-project-pytest/README.md

 1. actionType property - This property was viewed as a string value that has 3 valid inputs and anything else would be invalid (client error).
 2. top property - This property was viewed as an  int value that  was valid for values > 0.
 For all other values, the value was invalid (client error).
 For example values of -1 and 0 are expected to return a client error.
 Performed boundary value testing for integer values (-1,0,1,2,n) Where n was relevant to the users data and the results generated. n == size(results), n < size(results), and n > size(results)
 3. users array - The length of the array must be > 0.   missing or empty users array is invalid (client error)  Array lengths of 1,2,n were tested.
-Additionally, the testdata was modified for specific test cases to create an expectation to match the test case.
+Additionally, the test data was modified for specific test cases to create an expectation to match the test case.
 For example:  test data that would return count by country of 5 countries each with differing counts (for sort verification) was created.
 4. The content of the request (request body) - testing of this was for both valid and invalid json.
 Invalid json formatted body should return a client error.
 5. The content of the response - Verifying client errors, invalid requests/values, return an expected 400 level response.